ukkz/claude-ts-mcps/README.md

 - Always validate user input before executing commands
 - Be cautious when configuring allowed directories for filesystem access
 - Use the command allowlist for the shell server to restrict executable commands
+- The fetch server respects robots.txt directives by default to prevent scraping restricted sites

 ## References